makersacademy/takeaway-challenge/domain_models.md

 I would like to be able to **select** some number of several available dishes
 ### Objects:
 1. User (customer)
+2. Takeaway
-2. Menu
+3. Menu
+4. Order

 ### Messages:
-1. Order => Create order: Add food items and quantity.
+1. Takeaway => Add food items and quantity.
-2. Order => Look up price, times by quantity and add to sum
+2. Takeaway => Return feedback message.
+3. Takeaway => Return basket summary.
+4. Takeaway => Return total cost.

+5. Order => Check if items exist on menu, else return error message.
+6. Order => If item exist, add to basket, with quantity, unit cost and calculated total cost.
+7. Order => Add all items to total cost.